Great Yarmouth: Roadstead

-The anchorage off Yarmouth known as Yarmouth Roads was seen as one of East Coast's best in the early 1800s.
-There fleets gathered and set sail during the Napoleonic wars.
-Nowadays the roadstead is more likely to be referred to as an anchorage.
+The anchorage off Yarmouth, known as Yarmouth Roads, was seen as one of the East Coast's best in the early 1800s.
+Their fleets gathered and set sail during the Napoleonic wars.
+Nowadays, the roadstead is more likely to be referred to as an anchorage.

-Road
+Roads

 The town is served by the A47 and the terminating A143.
-Until 2017, the A12 from London terminated in Yarmouth - the route from Lowestoft was renumbered as the A47 by Highways England, as part of a wider road-improvement scheme; thereafter the A12 has terminated in Lowestoft instead of at Vauxhall roundabout.
+Until 2017, the A12 from London terminated in Yarmouth; the route from Lowestoft was renumbered as the A47 by Highways England, as part of a wider road-improvement scheme.
+Thereafter, the A12 has terminated in Lowestoft instead of at Vauxhall roundabout.
 The relief road was built along the path of the old railway to carry the A12 onwards to Lowestoft and London.
 Roundabouts, junctions and bridges often become gridlocked at rush hour.

-Proposed third river crossing
+Third river crossing

-Plans have been advanced for a third river crossing in Great Yarmouth to link northern Gorleston with the South Denes and the Outer Harbour, avoiding the congested town centre.
-A public consultation took place in mid-2009 over four possible proposals, but by late 2010 the plans were stalled by lack of funding and closure of the container terminal.
+Plans were advanced for a third river crossing in Great Yarmouth to link northern Gorleston with the South Denes and the Outer Harbour, avoiding the congested town centre.
+A public consultation took place in mid-2009 over four possible proposals, but plans were stalled by a lack of funding and closure of the container terminal.
 In 2016, additional funding of just over £1 million was pledged and a potential crossing proposal outlined for the crossing to link the A12 at Harfrey's Roundabout to South Denes.
-Public consultation dates have also been set by Norfolk County Council.

-The bridge project was approved in 2020.
-Construction began in January 2021, and is set to end in May 2023.
+The bridge project was approved in 2020 construction of the bascule bridge, to be named "Herring Bridge" began in January 2021, and was set to end in May 2023.
+During construction works, an unexploded German bomb from the Second World War was discovered and exploded during defusing attempts.
+Opening for road traffic will take place in 2024.

 Air

-The North Denes Heliport north of the town is operated by CHC Helicopter.
-In 2011 the heliport's closure was announced, with operations moving to Norwich International Airport, but this has never occurred.
+The North Denes Heliport, sited in the north of the town, is operated by CHC Helicopter.
+In 2011, the heliport's closure was announced, with operations moving to Norwich International Airport, but this has never occurred.